rtCamp/Frappe-Manager/docs/guides/fmx.md

 fmx stop frappe && sleep 2
 ```

-This stops the Gunicorn web server before the VS Code debugger attaches - necessary because the debugger needs to bind to port 80 itself.
+This stops the Gunicorn web server before the VS Code debugger attaches, necessary because the debugger needs to bind to port 80 itself.